walkeralencar/rrnuVaccine/README.md

 ## How to use: ##

-Put the rrnuVaccine.php file in your base folder, it will scan every file in the current folder and every children folders, and run directly from shell: `sudo php rrnuVaccine.php`

-When finished, it will show a report of all infected and cleaned php files.
+Put the rrnuVaccine.php file in your base folder and run directly from shell: `sudo php rrnuVaccine.php`.
+It will scan every file in the current folder and every children folders and, when finished, it will show a report of all infected and cleaned php files.

-If a malware is detected, it will silently try to remove the malware string.
+If a malware string is detected, it will silently try to remove the it.
 Be careful with this tool, make a backup first!

 Emanuele "ToX" Toscano